Paradigm4/elastic_resource_groups/README.md

 ## Redundancy

-If SciDB replication is enabled,
+If SciDB replication is enabled, the residency supplied to `create_with_residency` must exceed the `redundancy` setting: at least two instances for `redundancy=1`.
+And since 16.9 makes redundancy machine-level, the instances need to be on different machines.

-# 2. The grow, compute, shrink workflow
+# 2. The grow, compute, shrink workflow (EE only, 15.12 and 16.9)

-These steps require the P4 Enterprise Edition:
+These steps require the P4 Enterprise Edition, the `system` library in particular:
 ```bash
 $ iquery -aq "load_library('system')"
 Query was executed successfully
 ```

-For the sake of the example, we perform the following steps:
+In this example, we perform the following steps:

  1. start with 1 node, 16 instances
  2. create a test dataset and show a sample query on it